+On the first morning of his homestay in the rural village of Outapi, Namibia, Richard Wehman ’17 woke up at 6 a.m. and started hoeing the family’s farm.
+Alongside him were the people he affectionately refers to as “my mother and two brothers.”
 After working the farm, he and the men in the family went to the grandmother’s house where they prepared a pig for lunch.
-Some of the male relatives had killed it and it was Richard’s job to skin it— probably not what he imagined when he set off to study abroad in January of 2016.
+Some of the male relatives had killed it and it was Wehman’s job to skin it— probably not what he imagined when he set off for study abroad in January of 2016.

-He had chosen the trip, in part, because he wanted to challenge himself to step out of his comfort zone.
+His program was titled “Nation building, globalization and decolonizing the mind” and took place in both Namibia and South Africa.
+He had chosen it, in part, because he wanted to challenge himself to step out of his comfort zone.
 “I didn’t know anything about South Africa.
 I didn’t know anyone,” he says.
 He spent roughly three weeks there before moving on to Namibia.
-In South Africa, they learned a great deal about apartheid.
-Richard’s favorite class was “Racism and Resistance in Southern Africa and the US.”
+In South Africa, they learned about apartheid.
+Wehman’s favorite class was “Racism and Resistance in Southern Africa and the US.”
 He says, “we explored the parallels between apartheid and slavery and really got to learn about the legacy of apartheid and how that still impacts housing and education today.”